TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 ## Playtesting

 You will certainly want to test how your map plays.
-To do so, simply press "i" to begin playing your world.
+To do so, press HOME to return to the origin, and then press "i" to begin playing your world.
 The currently selected mode will start executing its logic on the map.

+If camera is not centered at origin by the time you start the playtest, it will not follow your character but stay in the same place instead.